Pronunciation

 WTI:Person2( # you # hea

-Causal: I happy (because) you * to me.
+Causal: I (am) happy because you (are) here.

-Observe that the element order of the Causal is opposite to that of the Conditional.
+Observe that the element order of the Causal may seem opposite to that of the Conditional.
 In a Causal, the state is absolute by a specified cause, where in a Conditional the condition is absolute, followed by a possible state.